 Indeed the success of Martin Luther King’s Civil Rights Movement was predicated on its non-violent approach.

-Nevertheless, it would seem that the Ghost of imminent racial violence they foretold continues to haunt America today.
+Nevertheless, it would seem that the Ghost of imminent racial violence continues to haunt America today and is now finding expression through the medium of Black Science Fiction.

-In the final analysis, Get Out, Us, Lovecraft Country and Antebellum are admirable and welcome explorations of the largley ignored issue of repressed African American and Black diaspora violence.
+In the final analysis, Get Out, Us, Lovecraft Country and Antebellum are admirable and welcome explorations of the largley ignored issue of repressed African American and Black diaspora violence viewed through the lens of this new wave of Black Science Fiction.

-Nevertheless at the core of each of these is the question of the repressed violence of Africans in the diaspora while Blacks in Africa have already gone through the stage of open violence towards White Supremacy, and are in a different phase of Catharsis compared to Africans in America and the diaspora who are yet to openly express their violence.
+Nevertheless at the core of each of these works of Black Science Fiction is the question of the repressed violence of Africans in the diaspora while Blacks in Africa have already gone through the stage of open violence towards White Supremacy, and are in a different phase of Catharsis compared to Africans in America and the diaspora who are yet to openly express their violence through open Warfare.

-Get Out, Us, Lovecraft Country and Antebellum can therefore be understood as efforts at establishing the legitimacy of repressed African American and Black diaspora violence if the Trauma of Slavery is acknowledged as a cause for the African American and Black diaspora condition today as the Post Traumatic Slave Syndrome Theory would suggest.
+Get Out, Us, Lovecraft Country and Antebellum can therefore be understood as Black Science Fiction efforts aimed at establishing the legitimacy of repressed African American and Black diaspora violence if the Trauma of Slavery is acknowledged as a cause for the African American and Black diaspora condition today as the Post Traumatic Slave Syndrome Theory would suggest.